vpidev/database-migrations-guide/LocalDevelopment.md

     - It contains the definition of the script that was run, and the hash of the script.
 If RoundhousE will check hash a script before running it to see if it has already run (if it has it skips it).
     - If RoundhousE encounters an `up` script with the same file name as one that it has previously run, but the definition is different it will fail the migration.
 - `RoundhousE.ScriptsRunErrors`
-    - This table doesn't use referintial integrity back to the version table due to it needing to log errors that could happen in a transaction.
+    - This table doesn't use referential integrity back to the version table due to it needing to log errors that could happen in a transaction.
     - If a migration fails it will be logged here.

 These tables shouldn't be updated outside of what RoundhousE does.